 Our Management's Discussion and Analysis of Financial Condition and Results of Operations section discusses our consolidated condensed financial statements, which have been prepared in accordance with accounting principles generally accepted in the United States of America.
 The preparation of these financial statements requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities at the date of the financial statements and the reported amounts of revenues and expenses during the reporting period.
 On an on-going basis, management evaluates its estimates and judgments, including those related to revenue recognition, accrued expenses, financing operations, and contingencies and litigation.
 Management bases its estimates and judgments on historical experience and on various other factors that are believed to be reasonable under the circumstances, the results of which form the basis for making judgments about the carrying value of assets and liabilities that are not readily apparent from other sources.
-Actual results may differ from these estimates as to the appropriate carrying value of certain assets and liabilities which are not readily apparent from other sources.
-These accounting policies are described in Note 1, Summary of Significant Accounting Policies, to the consolidated financial statements include in this report.
+Actual results may differ from these estimates under different assumptions or conditions.
+The most significant accounting estimates inherent in the preparation of our financial statements include estimates as to the appropriate carrying value of certain assets and liabilities which are not readily apparent from other sources.
+These accounting policies are described in Note 1, Summary of Significant Accounting Policies, to the consolidated condensed financial statements include in this report.